KCLO-TV

-KCLO-TV (channel 15) is a television station in Rapid City, South Dakota, United States, affiliated with CBS and owned by Nexstar Media Group.
-Its second subchannel serves as an owned-and-operated station of The CW as Nexstar owns a majority stake in the network.
-KCLO-TV operates a news bureau and sales office on Canyon Lake Drive in Rapid City, with its transmitter located on Skyline Drive near the downtown area.
+KCLO-TV (channel 15) is a television station in Rapid City, South Dakota, United States, airing programming from The CW.
+Owned by Nexstar Media Group, the station operates a news bureau and sales office on Canyon Lake Drive in Rapid City, with its transmitter located on Skyline Drive near the downtown area.

 Although identifying as a separate station in its own right, KCLO-TV is considered a semi-satellite of sister station KELO-TV (channel 11) in Sioux Falls, which operates two other semi-satellites: KDLO-TV (channel 3) in Florence and KPLO-TV (channel 6) in Reliance.
 KCLO-TV's master control, as well as most internal operations, are housed at KELO-TV's studios on Phillips Avenue in downtown Sioux Falls.
-KCLO-TV clears all network programming as provided through its parent, time-shifted for the Mountain Time Zone.
-It also simulcasts KELO-TV's newscasts (with local weather inserts), but airs a separate offering of syndicated programming; there are also separate commercial inserts and legal station identifications.
+KCLO-TV simulcasts KELO-TV's newscasts (with local weather inserts), but airs a separate lineup of syndicated and network programming; there are also separate commercial inserts and legal station identifications.

-KCLO-TV's prime time schedule starts at 6 p.m. rather than the usual 7 p.m. start for the rest of the Mountain Time Zone, or in the Central Time Zone, where the rest of the KELOLAND stations are located.
-While KCLO-TV initially carried network programs on an hour delay from KELO-TV when it became a full-power station, it began airing them—and KELO's Sioux Falls-based news—live in January 1991 during the Gulf War and announced it would do so permanently.
+While KCLO-TV initially carried CBS network programs on an hour delay from KELO-TV when it became a full-power station, it began airing them—and KELO's Sioux Falls–based news—live in January 1991 during the Gulf War and announced it would do so permanently.
+On August 1, 2026, KCLO—but not KELO—lost its CBS affiliation and became a primary affiliate of The CW.